 - Quick oats – if you don’t have rolled oats, then quick oats will also work in this recipe.

-- Vegan protein pancakes – make this recipe vegan by replacing the eggs with 2 flax eggs + 1 teaspoon apple cider vinegar.
-Alternatively you will also want to use a vegan protein powder as well as vegan butter.
+- Vegan protein pancakes – make this recipe vegan by replacing the eggs with 2 flax eggs + 1 teaspoon of apple cider vinegar.
+Alternatively, you will also want to use a vegan protein powder as well as vegan butter.